-In the 2015 Concept for the Development of Inclusive Education for Individuals’ Special Developmental Needs of the Republic of Belarus (Order 608/3015), inclusive education is defined as the educational process including all students in the general educational system, regardless of their psycho-physical, cultural, social, linguistic characteristics and abilities.
-All learners can study in general and higher education institutions that take into consideration their special education needs and provide them with the necessarily support.
+In the 2015 Concept for the Development of Inclusive Education for Individuals’ Special Development Needs, inclusive education is defined as the educational process of including all students in the general education system, regardless of their psychophysical, cultural, social or linguistic characteristics or abilities.
+All learners can study in general and higher education institutions that take into consideration their special education needs and provide them with the necessary support.
 Inclusive education implies a systemic approach, involving all levels of education, complex institutional relations and coordination activities.
-It requires adaptation of the learning environment, and building relationships based on understanding, acceptance and respect.
+It requires adaptation of the learning environment and building relationships based on understanding, acceptance and respect.

-Special education includes different institutions from centres for correctional and developmental training and rehabilitation; special pre-school institutions; special general education schools, auxiliary schools and boarding schools.
-Persons with special psycho-physical development are admitted to pre-school, general basic, and general secondary education with the consent issued by the governmental Correction and Development Training and Rehabilitation Centre and its local executive and administrative body, while admission requirements to vocational, specialized secondary, higher and post-graduate education is regulated by the Ministry of Health.
+Special education involves institutions including centres for correctional and developmental training and rehabilitation, special preschool institutions, special general education schools, auxiliary schools and boarding schools.
+Persons with special psychophysical development are admitted to preschool, general basic and general secondary education with the consent of the governmental Correction and Development Training and Rehabilitation Centre and its local executive and administrative body, while admission requirements to vocational, specialized secondary, higher and post-graduate education are regulated by the Ministry of Health.

-The 2015 Concept of the Development of Inclusive Education aims to foster the integration of students with special needs in regular education.
-With this purpose, the proportion of learners with special needs integrated in regular settings has been increasing.
-In general secondary education, more than 5000 special classes or integrated classes have been established.
-In the 2018-2019 academic year, special education institutions are 238, of which 141 centres for special education and rehabilitation, 47 special pre-primary institutions, and 50 special boarding schools.
-The number of special boarding schools has decreased by almost 40% in the last 10 years.
+The 2015 Concept for the Development of Inclusive Education aimed to foster the integration of students with special needs in regular education.
+Indeed, the proportion of learners with special needs integrated in regular settings has been increasing.
+In general secondary education, more than 5,000 special classes or integrated classes have been established.
+In the 2018/19 academic year, special education institutions numbered 238, including 141 centres for special education and rehabilitation, 47 special pre-primary institutions and 50 special boarding schools.
+The number of special boarding schools decreased by almost 40% over 10 years.

 Early intervention, screening and assessment

-To ensure timely early intervention, a roadmap for early childhood interventions (ECI) was set up in 2015 through collaboration between UNICEF and the Ministry of Health, targeting the most marginalized children.
-The national ECI regulation ensures the universal access of all young children to the closest ECI centres.
-As of 2018, 138 centres for early comprehensive care operate in the country.
+To ensure timely early intervention, a roadmap for early childhood intervention (ECI) was set up in 2015 through collaboration between UNICEF and the Ministry of Health, targeting the most marginalized children.
+The national ECI regulation ensures universal access of all young children to the closest ECI centres.
+As of 2018, 138 centres for early comprehensive care were operating in the country.

 The 1944 Constitution of the Republic of Belarus, as amended in 2004, enshrines the right to accessible and free general, secondary and vocational-technical education for all.
-Accessibility to secondary special and higher education is guaranteed, according to the individual’s capabilities (art.
+Access to secondary special and higher education is guaranteed in accordance with the individual’s capabilities (Art.
 49).
-Equality of all children “independently of origin, racial, national and civil identity, social and material status, sex, language, education, religion, place of residence, state of health and other factors connected with the child and its parents” is reiterated in the 1993 Rights of the Child Act, as amended in 2008 (art.
+Equality of all children ‘independently of origin, racial, national and civil identity, social and material status, sex, language, education, religion, place of residence, state of health and other factors connected with the child and its parents’ is reiterated in the 1993 Rights of the Child Act, as amended in 2008 (Art.
 6).
-The latter also provides the right to free general secondary, professional technical education, and free special secondary and higher education on a competitive basis for every child (art.
+The latter also guarantees the right to free general secondary and professional technical education and, on a competitive basis, free special secondary and higher education for every child (Art.
 23).

-In 2017, the National Action Plan to Improve the Situation of Children and Safeguard Their Rights 2017–2021 (the National Children’s Rights Plan) was adopted (Decision No. 710/2017) to lay the legal foundations for the implementation of Convention on the Rights of the Child in Belarus, with support from UNICEF.
-Among its objectives, the Plan aims to foster the right of children to early childhood development, to quality education and to receive education in the family and community environment, under the supervision and coordination of the Ministry of Education.
+In 2017, the 2017–21 National Action Plan to Improve the Situation of Children and Safeguard Their Rights was adopted (Decision No. 710/2017) to lay the legal foundations for the implementation of the Convention on the Rights of the Child in Belarus, with support from UNICEF.
+Among its objectives, the plan aims to foster the right of children to early childhood development, to quality education and to receive education in the family and community environment, under the supervision and coordination of the Ministry of Education.

-With the aim to domesticate the UN Convention on the Rights of Persons with Disabilities (CRPD), ratified it in 2016, the National Plan of Action to Implement the CRPD 2017–2025 was approved in June 2017.
-To realize the rights of persons with disabilities to inclusive education, the National Plan requires the adjustment of the curriculum to the learners’ characteristics by developing individual education plans.
-It further intends to equip education institutions with the necessary devices and to alternative learning modalities, such as distance learning.
+With the aim to domesticate the UN Convention on the Rights of Persons with Disabilities (CRPD), ratified it in 2016, the 2017–25 National Plan of Action to Implement the CRPD was approved in June 2017.
+To realize the rights of persons with disabilities to inclusive education, it requires adjustment of the curriculum to learners’ characteristics through the development of individual education plans.
+It further intends to equip education institutions with the necessary devices and alternative learning modalities, such as distance learning.

-Concerning education, the 1993 Rights of the Child Act, as amended in 2008, mandates the state to guarantee children with disabilities and children with physical or psychological development impairments free “pedagogical, medical, social and psychological assistance”.
-The latter are provided with special education conditions, along with remedial assistance, while persons with disabilities are entitled to choose the most appropriate form of education (art.
+Concerning education, the 1993 Rights of the Child Act, as amended in 2008, mandates the state to guarantee free ‘pedagogical, medical, social and psychological assistance’ to children with disabilities and children with physical or psychological development impairments.
+The latter group are provided with special education conditions, along with remedial assistance, while persons with disabilities are entitled to choose the most appropriate form of education (Art.
 31).
-While the 2004 Law on education of persons with peculiar psychophysical development regulated the provision of special education in the country, addressing physical and mental development, the 2011 Education Code enshrines the right to education, including vocational training, and free correctional pedagogic assistance under appropriate conditions.
-According to the Code, persons with disabilities are entitled to free psychological, medical and pedagogical support, to benefit from adequate transportation services to school, to receive free textbook and learning materials and free accommodation and food (art.
+While the 2004 Law on Education of Persons with Peculiar Psychophysical Development regulated the provision of special education in the country, addressing physical and mental development, the 2011 Education Code enshrines the right to education, including vocational training, and free correctional pedagogic assistance under appropriate conditions.
+According to the code, persons with disabilities are entitled to free psychological, medical and pedagogical support, to benefit from adequate transportation services to school, and to receive free textbooks and learning materials and free accommodation and food (Art.
 31).

-The 2015 Concept of the Development of Inclusive Education for Individuals’ Special Developmental Needs, despite the broad definition of inclusive education, mainly targets children with special psycho-physical development and their integration into regular education under certain circumstances.
-Likewise, the Education and Youth Policy 2016–2020 aims to ensure access to education, including supplementary education, to all children and young people.
-It promotes inclusive education for learners with special education needs by increasing the number of education institutions offering an adequate environment and by expanding early childhood interventions.
+The 2015 Concept for the Development of Inclusive Education for Individuals’ Special Developmental Needs, despite the broad definition of inclusive education, mainly targets children with special psychophysical development and their integration into regular education under certain circumstances.
+Likewise, the 2016–20 Education and Youth Policy aimed to ensure access to education, including supplementary education, for all children and young people.
+It promotes ensuring inclusive education for learners with special education needs by increasing the number of education institutions offering an adequate environment and by expanding early childhood interventions.

-The government adopted the National Action Plan on Gender Equality 2017-2020 to accomplish the sustainable development goals and pursue gender equality and empowerment.
-The National Plan acknowledges the importance of integrating gender in education.
-Beyond conducting gender awareness campaigns, the Plan also intends to examine teaching and learning materials and to carry out capacity building activities for professionals working in education institutions.
+The government adopted the 2017–20 National Action Plan on Gender Equality to achieve the Sustainable Development Goals and pursue gender equality and empowerment.
+The action plan acknowledges the importance of integrating gender in education.
+Beyond conducting gender awareness campaigns, it also intended to examine teaching and learning materials and to carry out capacity-building activities for professionals working in education institutions.

 Ethnic and linguistic groups

-The 1944 Constitution of the Republic of Belarus enshrines the right to use the native language and to choose the language of communication.
-It further mandates the state to ensure freedom to choose the medium of education and teaching (art.
+The 1944 Constitution enshrines the right to use one’s native language and to choose the language of communication.
+It further mandates the state to ensure freedom to choose the medium of education and teaching (Art.
 50).

 Gifted and talented children

-The 2009 Law on Foundation of the State Youth Policy sets among its priorities the support to gifted and talented youth.
+The 2009 Law on the Foundation of the State Youth Policy set among its priorities the support of gifted and talented youth.
 Gifted learners receive comprehensive social support from the Special Fund for the Social Support of Gifted Students and the Special Fund for the Support of the Talented Youth.

-In line with the Convention of the Rights of the Child, the Refugee Act was amended in 2016 to safeguard minors forced to migrate.
-According to art.15 of the Act, foreign minors have the right to access preschool, general secondary and specialized education as citizens, if they have been granted the refugee status, subsidiary protection or asylum.
+In line with the Convention on the Rights of the Child, the Refugee Act was amended in 2016 to safeguard minors forced to migrate.
+According to Article 15, foreign minors have the right to access preschool, general secondary and specialized education as citizens, if they have been granted refugee status, subsidiary protection or asylum.

 Coordination across government levels